 Offers for the Southwest Rapid Rewards® Premier Credit Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 The Southwest Rapid Rewards® Plus Credit Card (Rates & Fees) is one of three personal Southwest credit cards offered by Chase.
-Despite charging the lowest annual fee in the Southwest card lineup, the card typically offers a sign-up bonus comparable to that of more expensive cards.
+Despite charging the lowest annual fee in the Southwest lineup, the card occasionally offers a sign-up bonus comparable to that of more expensive options.

-Currently, the sign-up bonus on all three personal Southwest cards offers a Companion Pass through February 2027 — in addition to bonus points.
-Cardholders of the Southwest Plus Card can also receive anniversary bonus points each account anniversary, in-flight purchase discounts, and no foreign transaction fees.
+Currently, cardholders of the Southwest Plus Card can earn Southwest points, in addition to bonus points each account anniversary, in-flight purchase discounts, and no foreign transaction fees.

 While the cards keep costs low, it lacks some of the richer perks found on higher-tier Southwest cards — such as anniversary tier-qualifying points boosts — so it’s smart to compare features before applying.